 Schedule

-The Elsevier/VSS Young Investigator Award, sponsored by Vision Research, is given to an early-career vision scientist who has made outstanding contributions to the field.
+The Elsevier/VSS Young Investigator Award, sponsored by Vision Research, recognizes an early-career vision scientist who has made outstanding contributions to the field.
 The nature of this work can be fundamental, clinical, or applied.
 The award selection committee gives highest weight to the significance, originality and potential long-range impact of the work.
-The selection committee may also take into account the nominee’s previous participation in VSS conferences or activities, and substantial obstacles that the nominee may have overcome in their careers.
-The awardee is asked to give a brief presentation of her/his work and is required to write an article to be published in Vision Research.
+The selection committee may also consider the nominee’s previous participation in VSS conferences or activities, and substantial obstacles that the nominee may have overcome in their careers.
+We are committed to achieving gender balance among awardees.
+The awardee is invited to give a brief presentation at the VSS Annual Meeting and is required to write an article to be published in Vision Research.

 Nomination Process

 Nominations may be made by any current regular member or postdoctoral member of the Vision Sciences Society, as well as those who hold emeritus status.
 A nominee must be an active VSS member, attending at least three of the last five VSS meetings.
-Nominees may have no more than 10 years of active research experience since earning their terminal degree, allowing for the exclusion of times that typically “stop the clock” in academic tenure track positions.
-For the upcoming 2025 award, if there was no break in active research/teaching, the degree must have been awarded in or after 2015.
+Nominees may have no more than 10 years of active research experience since earning their terminal degree, excluding times that typically “stop the clock” in academic careers.
+For the upcoming 2026 award, if there was no break in active research/teaching, the degree must have been awarded in or after 2016.
 If still eligible, nominees from previous years can be re-nominated.
 Please note that only one nomination per candidate will be accepted.
 If multiple nominations for the same individual are received, we will ask the nominators to collaborate and submit a joint nomination.

 The nomination must include: